refaktor/rye-website/content/meet_rye/specifics/injected_blocks.md

 ### Flow combinators

-More functions use injected blocks mechanism.
+More functions use the injected block mechanism.
 Some, like `pass`, `keep` and `wrap` are called flow combinators.
 They aren't used that much, but they come handy here and there.

 ```clojure